-New England cities and towns used to vie for state capitals the way they now court sports stadiums, with the result that 21 New England capitals graced the land since Europeans settled the region.
+New England cities and towns used to vie for colonial and state capitals the way they now court sports stadiums, with the result that 21 New England capitals graced the land since Europeans settled the region.

 Rhode Island, the tiniest state, has had the most state capitals, while Massachusetts, the largest, has had the fewest.

 Connecticut once had its state capital in New York and Maine had its in Canada.
 Two of Vermont’s capitals have served the seat of a national government, and Boston was at one time the capital of all New England.

 The reasons for moving colonial and then state capitals had to do with conquest, migration and the ideals of the American Revolution.
 Americans thought they were taxed without representations, and they blamed the distance from the British Parliament.
 After independence, they believed they needed equal physical access to the state legislature to get represented equally.